glicerico/rangram/journal.md

 The `grammar-learner`, again, learns the grammar perfectly.

 It's interesting to see how the size of the corpus made a big difference in the perfomance of the parsers, even in this grammar which includes only a few words per class.
-This corpus contains all possible sentence (or almost) from this grammar.
+This corpus contains all possible sentences (or almost) from this grammar.
 It could be interesting to see how would the performance be with a fraction of the sentences.

 Hence, we cut the size of the previous corpus and GS in half and run the processing again.
-These are the obtained results:
+These are the obtained results (update: these results from fractions of rangram1 are biased, see repetition of the experiment below):

 F1 score [%]